nataliemeow/fobos/README.md

 - JS objects cannot be indexed like tables from Lua
     - To work around this, define helper functions for getting (`(obj, key) => [obj[key]]`) and setting (`(obj, key, value) => [obj[key] = value]`)
 - Functions must return arrays to be used in Lua
-    - This means Functions must *always* return.
+    - This means functions must *always* return.
 To prevent errors, you can put `return []` at the ends of your JS functions

 ## Post-ES5 features used